 fbpx

 Living with Irritable Bowel Syndrome (IBS) often means making significant changes to your diet to avoid triggering symptoms.
-One common question I get is, “Which sweeteners are low FODMAP?”
-If you can understand the different types of sweeteners and their FODMAP status it can help you make better dietary choices and enjoy sweet foods without discomfort.
+One common question I get as an IBS nutritionist is, “Which sweeteners are low FODMAP?”.

 Understanding FODMAPs

-FODMAPs are a group of short-chain carbohydrates and sugar alcohols that are not well absorbed in the small intestine.
-This can lead to symptoms like bloating, gas, and stomach pain for people with IBS.
+FODMAPs are a group of short-chain carbohydrates and sugar alcohols that are not well absorbed in your small intestine.
+When you eat a lot of foods containing high FODMAP sugars you might get symptoms like bloating, gas, and stomach pain.
+For most people it would be fine, but if you’ve got IBS then you could be more sensitive to these foods.

 You can read more about the low FODMAP diet and how to follow it in my Beginners guide to the low FODMAP diet.